-6.8 Managing Opt-Outs and Opt-Ins
+6.8 Managing opt-outs and opt-ins

-Although recipients of emarketing campaigns can unsubscribe and be excluded from your future campaigns you may have to adapt your database to avoid accidental inclusion in a Mail Merge.
-The workaround for this is to create an additional email field, when sending a Mail Merge or an emarketing campaign Act! will check the default email field.
-An example of when this may be used is if a customer opts-out of your marketing communication but you need to keep the customers email address to send them invoices.
+Although recipients of emarketing1 campaigns can unsubscribe and be excluded from your future campaigns you may have to adapt your database to avoid accidental inclusion in a Mail Merge.
+The workaround for this is to create an additional email field, when sending a Mail Merge or an emarketing1 campaign Act! will check the default email field.
+An example of when this may be used is if a customer opts-out of your marketing communication however you may need to keep the customers email address to send them invoices.
 The custom field can be used to store the customers email address using the functionality within Act! as explained in the following article: